Discrimination based on ethnicity, religion or belief

 The Equality and Anti-Discrimination Ombud

-The Equality and Anti-Discrimination Ombud shall work to promote equality and prevent discrimination in all areas of society.
+The Equality and Anti-Discrimination Ombud (LDO) shall work to promote equality and prevent discrimination in all areas of society.
 Anyone can contact the Ombud for guidance on equality and discrimination legislation.
 The Ombud can also bring cases before the Discrimination Board.

 The Ombud supervises that public authorities follow the UN conventions on fundamental human rights.